Sam-Veldeman/immo-data-processing/README.md

    This project is created as a consolidation project inside the group webscrape project 'challenge data analysis'.
    It is a learning project for students at BeCode.org for the AI bootcamp.
-   The aim is to learn how to clean, analyze, and visually output the data that was retrieved via the webscraper described in the challenge data analysis repo.
+   The aim is to learn how to clean, analyze, and visually output the data that was retrieved via the web scrape described in the challenge data analysis repo.
    Instead of working as a group, the analysis part and creation of the pipeline to predict property prices were made a solo challenge.
-   In this repo, you will find a Jupyter notebook containing all steps I made to visually present my conclusions on the dataset and how the creation of the pipeline to predict the prices came to be.
+   In this repo, you will find a Jupyter notebook containing all steps I made to visually present my conclusions on the dataset and how the creation of the pipeline to predict the prices was created.

 ### 2. **Installation**